-The lips constitute the soft and movable parts of the oral cavity that facilitate:
+The lips constitute the soft and movable parts of the oral cavity that facilitate the following:

 - Occlusion of the oral cavity

-- Tactile responses such as kissing as they are also a sensory organ
+- Tactile responses such as kissing, because the lips are also a sensory organ

-The pars cutanea is the part that can be seen from the outside.
-It is covered with hair, there are sebaceous and respiratory glands, and the skin is pigmented and made up of stratified squamous epithelium.
+The pars cutanea can be seen from the outside.
+It is covered with hair, lined with sebaceous and respiratory glands, and the skin is pigmented and made up of stratified squamous epithelium.

-The red area of the lips, referred to as pars intermedia, marks the transition to the interior of the lips.
-The tissue appears red due to the abundance of blood vessels present.
+The red area of the lips, referred to as the pars intermedia, marks the transition to the interior of the lips.
+The tissue appears red due to the abundance of blood vessels.

-Note: Cyanosis is the bluish coloration of lips, nails, and mucous membranes, triggered by oxygen deficiency.
+Note: Cyanosis is the bluish coloration of lips, nails, and mucous membranes, which is triggered by oxygen deficiency.

 The inside of the lips is referred to as pars mucosa, which is the origin of oral mucosa.
 It consists of non-keratinized stratified squamous epithelium.
 The lips are attached to the gums by the upper and lower labial frenula (frenulum labii superioris and frenulum labii inferioris).
 The lip musculature consists of the orbicularis oris muscle, the depressor labii inferioris muscle, and the levator labii muscle.

 The palate forms the roof of the mouth and the floor of the nasal cavity.
-It is divided into:
+It is divided into the following:

 - The soft palate attaches behind it (palatum molle).
 It is soft and movable and contains the muscle tensor veli palatini posteriorly.